-The material terms and provisions of our common stock are described under the caption "Description of Common Stock" starting on page $\underline{4}$ of the accompanying prospectus.
+The material terms and provisions of our common stock are described under the caption "Description of Common Stock" starting on page $\frac{4}{2}$ of the accompanying prospectus.

-Warrants to Be Issued as Part of the Units
+Warrants to Be Issued In This Offering

 The material terms and provisions of the warrants being offered pursuant to this prospectus supplement are summarized below.
 This summary is subject to, and qualified in its entirety by, the form of warrant agreement and warrant certificate included as exhibits to our Current Report on Form 8-K that will be filed with the SEC in connection with this offering.
 You should review copies of these items for a complete description of the terms and conditions applicable to the warrants.